Zbee/UserSystem/Docs/usersystem.md

 This checks whether or not the specified user is listed as banned in the database (without having been appealed).

 #### Arguments
-- `$ipAddress` The user's IP you want to search for

 - `$username` The user's username you want to search for.
 It does not need to be set, but if it is then a second search is conducted for the useranme as well as the username.

 #### Return